The best gay dating apps of 2026: Grindr is still king (even if we sometimes wish it wasnt)

 The good news is that the gay dating app landscape is bigger than Grindr.
 Mainstream apps like Hinge and OkCupid have made huge strides in inclusivity, while niche apps like Scruff and Feeld cater to specific communities, kinks, and desires.
 We're also seeing a major resurgence in map-based dating websites like Sniffies and Squirt for those who want to skip the small talk entirely.

-Recent additions to this dating app guide include:
+Recent changes to this dating app guide include:

 • Feeld: As of October 2025, we've added Feeld to this guide as our top pick for "Best for Kink and Threesomes."